 Protect at least 30% of our lands, waters and ocean by 2030

-Last winter, 200 zoos, aquariums and museums from communities in all 50 states signed a letter -- and delivered to leaders in the Biden-Harris Administration and Congress -- expressing support and appreciation for the way the United States plans to pursue the goal of 30x30 as part of the promising "America the Beautiful" initiative.
+During this campaign, 200 zoos, aquariums and museums from communities in all 50 states signed a letter -- that we delivered to leaders in the Biden-Harris Administration and Congress -- expressing support and appreciation for the way the United States plans to pursue the goal of 30x30 as part of the "America the Beautiful" initiative.
 An example of how zoos, aquariums and museums have been successfully incorporating 30x30 messaging into their outreach can be seen in this video by the Philadelphia Zoo.

 While these tools developed with the working group are focused on advancing ocean conservation in the U.S., they can be easily adapted for use by zoos, aquariums and science museums advancing nature conservation efforts around the world.